kfl02/elk_dissecting/README.md

-# elk_dissecting
-Gaining insight about the Elk Pi Hat which is no longer supported by its creators.
+# Dissecting the Elk Pi Board